manevpe/manager-1-2-1-guide/README.md

  - One year from now, if you look back - what would you like to have achieved?
  - What skills do you want to improve?
  - What career path are you looking for?
- - Who in the company would you be excited to learn more from?
+ - Who in the company would you be excited to learn more from / work more with?
  - What parts of the business would you like to be more involved in?
  - How are you progressing on your goals?
-What is preventing / hindering your performance?
+What is hindering your performance?
  - What would you like to do differently?
  - Tell me about the last interesting thing you learned?
  - What do you help others with most often?

 ### Motivation:
-This can be tricky, as different people are motivated by different things in different moments.
+This can be tricky, as different people are motivated by different things in different moments of their life.
 As people change, so do their priorities and motivation.
 This is why it is crucial to keep track and adjust.
 Finding out what motivates and what demotivates the different people in your team will make you a great leader.
  - Aim to clarify the big picture value and make sure the person understands the importance of their own tasks.
  - Share good news, achievements and milestones.
- - Talk about team culture - ask how they feel, what they like and don't like about the current team working culture
+ - Talk about team culture - ask how they feel, what they like and don't like about the current team working culture.
  - What is the one thing about our working culture that you would like to change?
  - How much your work makes a difference for the team?
  - What is challenging you at the moment?
  - How motivated do you feel?
  - How good do you think you communicate / work with your colleagues?
- - What do you feel proud about doing in the past (month)?
-What are you not proud about?
+ - What do you feel proud about doing in the past (week/month/sprint)?
+What are you not proud of?
  - How productive do you feel?
 How can this be improved?
  - What part of your work do you feel is most undervalued?
+ - Which part of our future plans is most excitng to you?

 ### Company Vision, Plans, Strategy:
 The 1-2-1 meetings are a good time to discuss and align on company vision and plans.
 You can use the time to make sure your direct reports are clear on the direction the company is moving and your whole team is in agreement that this is the right way forward.
- - Are you clear on the company vision and plans?
+ - How clear do you feel about the company vision and plans?
+What is most confusing to you?
- - Do you feel the company is moving in the right direction?
+ - How happy do you feel with the direction the company is moving to?
- - What don't you like about the product?
+ - What don't you like about the product we are developing?
  - What's the biggest opportunity that we're missing out on?
- - If you were me, what are 1 to 3 things you would change?
+ - If you were me / VP / CEO, what are 1 to 3 things you would change?

 ### Getting to know new people:
  - How did you get where you are today?